 Śrīla Bhakti Jivana Janārdana Gosvāmī Mahārāja

-[December 22, 2020 is the Appearance day of Śrīla Bhakti Jivana Janārdana Gosvāmī Mahārāja in Vṛndāvana, India.
+[December 7, 2021 is the Disappearance day of Śrīla Bhakti Jivana Janārdana Gosvāmī Mahārāja in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of a discourse by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on December 7, 2016.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is the āvirbhāva tithi of my śīkṣā guru, Śrīla Bhakti Jivana Janārdana Gosvāmī Mahārāja.
 The āvirbhāva and tirobhāva tithis of Vaiṣṇavas are both equally worshipable.
 From external vision, he performed the pastime of appearing in the district of Ganjam in Odisha.
 He would speak very sweetly.
 I had his first darśana at Śrī Syāmānanda Gauḍīya Maṭha [Medinipura].